-Photo: Kim Kerr / LuxuryOntario
+Photo: Bryan Dearsley / LuxuryOntario

-Commissions may be earned from LuxuryOntario‘s affiliate partner links
+Updated July 1, 2024 / Commissions may be earned from LuxuryOntario‘s affiliate partner links

 While nobody needs to be told that Ontario’s magnificent Niagara Falls is extremely photogenic, many visitors and residents alike are surprised to learn that the province is home to over 400 named waterfalls.
-That’s one heck of a lot of water cascading over rocks and cliffs in spectacular fashion.
+That’s one heck of a lot of water cascading over rocks and cliffs in so spectacular a fashion.

 Ranging from wide mini-Niagara’s to tall falls plunging over sheer rockfaces, the best waterfalls in Ontario are all accessible to the public and are all well worth including on your travels.
 And they’re all extremely photo-worthy.